pyinvoke/invoke/docs/concepts/cli.rst

   * But if we don't allow reuse then users have to pay attention to a list of things they can't use, which is especially problematic for the shorthand options like ``-c``.
+  * Comedy option: pass the value to both the core option and the task.
+I think this is ugly/dirty/confusing.